NeoPlato/manim-livestream/README.md

 # Manim Livestream

-This plugin is designed to emable livestreaming support for [Manim](https://www.manim.community/).
+This plugin is designed to enable livestreaming support for [Manim](https://www.manim.community/).
 ## Installation

 Works like other packages, so pip will do fine